edgexfoundry-holding/device-gps/README.md

 ## Introduction

-This repository contains a GPS devices service for EdgeX Foundry 1.0.
-It was built using the `device-sdk-go` provided by the EdgeX community.
+This repository contains a GPS device service for EdgeX Foundry 1.0.
+It was built using the [EdgeX Device SDK Go](https://github.com/edgexfoundry/device-sdk-go) provided by the EdgeX community.
-Once up and running, the device service will automatically push Geographical Coordinates from a **USB GPS reciever** to EdgeX, more specifically to the `core-data` microservice.
-This repository also contains a file containing mock GPS to allow the user to test a GPS based application without purchasing a GPS reciever.
+Once up and running, the device service will automatically push the location, aka the  Geographical Coordinates from a **USB GPS receiver** to EdgeX, more specifically to the `core-data` microservice.
+This repository also contains a file with mock GPS data to allow users to test a GPS based application without recourse to a real GPS receiver.

-This device profile requires a GPS reciever using the NMEA 0183 protocol.
-More specifically, I used a `BU-353-S4`, which speaks the NMEA 0183 protocol and has a USB plug.
-For more information on the NMEA 0183 protocol and how to decode it read this page: http://aprs.gids.nl/nmea/.
-The sentense this device reads is `$GPRMC`.
+The GPS receiver is expected to support the [NMEA 0183 protocol](https://en.wikipedia.org/wiki/NMEA_0183), and more specifically in this instance using `BU-353-S4` which expects the GPS device to use a USB plug.
+Additional information about NMEA, including how to decode the data, is available at http://aprs.gids.nl/nmea/.
+The current implementation extracts data from the `$GPRMC` prefixed sentence/line.

-The data is encoded in JSON format.
-Each data point contains a JSON object with the following information:
+The data read from the GPS device is exported in JSON format and contains:

 - Latitude
 - Longitude
 - Speed (in knots/hr)
-- Unix timestamp as suppiled by the GPS device, and not the host machine (useful for keeping track of time without internet connection on resource constricted device)
+- Unix timestamp as suppiled by the GPS device, and not the host machine (useful for time synchronization in the absence of network connectivity/[NTP](http://www.ntp.org/ntpfaq/NTP-s-def.htm)).

 ## Getting Started